 BABY STUFF– I’ve included just a simple list of some baby items that I consistently have forgotten in the past!

 Bottles and Formula

 The items that I will never go on a Disney trip without are: Ponchos, sunscreen, Pins, Snacks, Misting Water Bottle, Cooling Towels, Minnie Mouse Headbands, External Battery Charger, Wicking Socks, Hand Sanitizer, Chapstick, Jacket, Sunglasses, Glow Sticks, Meds, and First-aid Kit and Ziplocs.

 How to still make your Disney trip magical:

 So, how can you make this a magical trip without purchasing items in the park?
-This is so easy and such an amazing fun idea.
+This is so easy and such an amazingly fun idea.
 Purchase everything you need beforehand, and you can do a couple of things to surprise your kids to make this a trip they won’t forget!

 2. Surprise your kids when you get to the hotel with a Disney gift bag with these items in it.
 They will be so excited that Mickey left them a gift in their room just for them!!!